naveenk2022/pi_rc_python/README.md

 # Components

 - Raspberry Pi - Zero 2 W, along with a microSD card to flash the OS onto, along with **GPIO headers** soldered on to it.
-- A power bank capable of up to 3A of power output.
+- A power bank capable of providing 5V DC 2.5A power output.
 - L298N DC Motor Controller Module.
 - Four (4) 3-6V DC Motor.
 - A rechargabale 12V 5200mAh battery/power supply.